Talk to us today

 If you process Direct Debits in-house, you may want to explore what you could gain by outsourcing to a third party.

-It’s worth weighing up the investment against the potential gains: the expertise and systems a processing partner would provide, and the additional time and potential productivity your in-house team would gain that could be invested back into core business priorities like marketing and fundraising.
+It’s worth weighing up the investment against the potential gains: the expertise, experience and systems a processing partner would provide, and the additional time and potential productivity your in-house team would gain that could be invested back into core business priorities like marketing and fundraising.

-If you already outsource, it is of course good practice and good business sense to regularly review these arrangements too, to check they are still fit for purpose and competitive in terms of pricing and quality assured services, for additional peace of mind, it’s worth looking for industry kite marks like ISO and BSI.
+If you already outsource, it is good practice and good business sense to regularly review these arrangements too, to check they are still fit for purpose and competitive in terms of pricing and quality assured services, for additional peace of mind, it’s worth looking for industry kite marks like ISO.

-And in the last year, much has changed in the regulatory landscape particularly with GDPR implementation, so it’s also worth checking that your supplier’s data security processes are compliant, and their Direct Debit services BACS audited and approved.
+Much has changed in the regulatory landscape particularly with GDPR, so it’s also worth checking that your supplier’s data security processes are compliant, and their Direct Debit services BACS audited and approved.